yahoo/validatar/index.md

 The query part of a Pig test is a PigLatin script.
 You can register your UDFs etc as long as you register them with the full path to them at runtime.
 We use PigServer underneath to run the query.
 You can provide the alias in the script to fetch your results from (or leave it to the default).
 Setting the exec mode and other pig settings are supported.

 Validatar is currently compiled against *Pig-0.14*.
 Running against an older or newer version may result in issues if interfaces have changed.
 These are relatively minor from experience and can be fixed with relatively minor fixes to engine code if absolutely needed.
+Feel free to raise issues or you can always tweak the Pig engine and plug it into Validatar.

 Some mock tests can be found in [src/test/resources/pig-tests/sample.yaml](https://github.com/yahoo/validatar/blob/master/src/test/resources/pig-tests/sample.yaml).